Automated SpectroPhotometric Image REDuction (ASPIRED): Introduction

-In \textsc{ASPIRED}, we have a different vision in how and what should be abstracted from the users.
-Instead of providing a ready-to-go `black box' suited for a specific instrument or observations made in particular conditions, we provide a toolkit that is as general as possible for users to have a set of high-level data reduction building blocks to process the data in the ways most appropriate to their instruments and observations.
-This shifts more of the work and maintenance to the user-end, but it will allow rapid modification of the data reduction workflow if there are any changes in the instrumental configuration, for example, a detector is refitted, and the detector plane is shifted and rotated by a few pixels. \textsc{ASPIRED} also aims to provide a set of functions that requires coding skills that students should have attained from university-level of Observational Astrophysics course.
+In \textsc{ASPIRED}, we have a different vision of how and what should be abstracted from the users.
+Instead of providing a ready-to-go ``black box'' suited for a specific instrument or observations made under particular conditions, we provide a toolkit that is as general as possible for users to have a set of high-level data-reduction building blocks with which process the data in the ways most appropriate to their instruments and observations.
+This shifts more of the work and maintenance to the user end, but allows rapid modification of the data-reduction workflow to any changes in the instrumental configuration (such as a detector being refitted, or the detector plane shifted and rotated by a few pixels during engineering work) and to new instruments. \textsc{ASPIRED} is thus especially useful for works that repeatedly make use of multiple spectrographs requiring rapid follow-ups.
+Using \textsc{ASPIRED} only requires basic coding skills acquired by most graduate-level astronomers.
+Similar to \textsc{iraf}, \textsc{PypeIt} and other open-source software, we welcome and encourage users to provide feedback as well as to contribute to the code base.